1st Nationwide Mortgage

 Getting Your VA Home Loan Refinanced

-A veteran or active duty military member seeking to refinance their loan can do under the VA's "Interest Rate Reduction Refinance Loan" (IRRRL) program.
+A veteran or active duty military member seeking to refinance their loan can do so under the VA’s “Interest Rate Reduction Refinance Loan” (IRRRL) program.
 Many loan officers in the industry may call it the VA streamline refinance but the official name is the IRRRL.

-A great benefit of the IRRRL is that VA loan closing costs are abel to be added into the loan costs, providing veterans the ability to refinance with zero out-of-pocket.
+A great benefit of the IRRRL is that VA loan closing costs are able to be added into the loan costs, providing veterans the ability to refinance with zero out-of-pocket.
 Another way is to settle for a slightly higher interest rate and the lender will pay the costs on your loan.

-It's best to inquire about a VA Refinance and compare which program is best for you
+It’s best to inquire about a VA Refinance and compare which program is best for you.

 How Does The Process Work?